 - Operate equipment correctly.
-Read the equipment operating instructions and safety precautions carefully.
 Ask your instructor for help when learning to use equipment for the first time.
-Always test equipment before applying it to your "patient" (or peer). - Use chemicals and other lab supplies carefully and safely.
+Always test equipment before applying it to your "patient" or peer. - Use chemicals and other lab supplies carefully and safely.
 Know the hazards and safety precautions before using chemicals or gases.
 Ask your instructor for help if using a chemical for the first time.
-Be familiar with the process for accessing MSDS information in the lab. - To avoid waste and reduce costs, use the same supplies to practice skills numerous times.
+Be familiar with the process for accessing SDS information in the lab. - To avoid waste and reduce costs, use the same supplies to practice skills numerous times.
 Share supplies with other students when possible.
 You will need to reassemble a kit for repeated practice sessions.
-Use a new kit for the actual check-offonly. - Handle Sharps safely!
-Sharps are anything with a sharp edge, i.e., needles, glass microscope slides, lancets, etc. Dispose of all sharps in the designated sharps containers in all labs.
+Use a new kit for the actual check-off only. - Handle sharps safely!
+Sharps are anything with a sharp edge or potential sharp edge if broken; i.e. needles, glass, microscope slides, lancets, blood tubes, etc. Dispose of all sharps in the designated sharps containers located in all labs.
 NEVER DISCARD SHARPS IN THE BIOHAZARD CAN OR IN THE TRASH CAN!
-Use safety precautions when using sharps: handle with care and be aware of others around you so you do not accidentally puncture or cut someone.
-Report any needle sticks_immediately to the Health Lab staff, since a student accident form must be completed. - Biohazard waste receptacles are provided for disposal of blood and body fluid waste products as designated by the biohazard label; i.e., blood agar plates, specimen containers, and throat culture tubes.
-Do not dispose of paper towels, paper items, or kits in biowaste receptacles. - Report any accident, injury, or hazardous spill immediately to the HL Coordinator or HL Assistant, and to your instructor for proper management.
-Do not attempt to clean up any spill get help!
-This includes broken thermometers and/or mercury spills. - If supplies are low and need to be replaced, or if equipment or furniture is not in good working order, report this to the HL staff or write a note on the "Supply Needs/Repair Needs List."
-Forms are provided at the front desk and must be given to one of the HL staff. - Work and talk quietly.
+Use safety precautions when using sharps: handle with care and be aware of others around you so you don't accidentally puncture or cut someone.
+Report any needle sticks immediately to the Health Lab staff or instructor, since a student accident form must be completed.
+Do not dispose of paper towels, paper items, or wrappers in sharps containers. - Biohazard waste receptacles are provided for disposal of blood and body fluid waste products as designated by the biohazard label: i.e. blood agar plates, specimen containers, and throat culture tubes.
+Unless contaminated, do not dispose of paper towels, paper items, wrappers, or kits in bio-waste receptacles. - Report any accident, injury, or hazardous spill immediately to the HL staff and to your instructor for proper management.
+Do not attempt to clean up any spill - get help!
+This includes broken thermometers and/or mercury spills. - If supplies are low and need to be replaced, or if equipment or furniture is not in good working order, report this to the HL staff.
+Work and talk quietly.
 Be respectful and courteous to others using the labs.
-Do NOT use the labs as a study area they are only to be used when practicing or checking off skills.
+Do not use the labs as study areas they are only to be used when practicing or checking-off skills.
 You may be asked to return to class if you are not "on task."
 Inappropriate language and disruptive behavior will not be allowed.
-Do not sit on the floors or congregate at the Reception Area. - Clean up your work area before you leave.
+Do not sit on the floors or congregate at the reception area or in the hallways. - Clean up your work area before you leave.
 Return all supplies, chemicals, equipment, and furniture to the designated storage areas.
-Request assistance from your instructor or HL staff to lock up any items kept in locked storage areas. - Use linen that is already on the bed to practice bedmaking.
-Clean linens used to practice bed making should be refolded and returned to storage shelves in the linen room.
-Place soiled or damp linen in the linen closet hamper only. - Use of diagnostic equipment and diagnostic supplies for personal use is strictly prohibited. - Students not following the Health Lab Student Guidelines will be asked to return to the classroom, and the instructor will be notified.
+Request assistance from your instructor or HL staff to lock up any items kept in locked storage areas. - Place soiled or damp linen in the linen hampers. - Use of diagnostic equipment and diagnostic supplies for personal use is strictly prohibited. - Students not following the Health Lab Guidelines will be asked to return to the classroom, and the instructor will be notified.